To build a compassionate community through the care of companion animals.

-Tails Humane Society cares for over 2,200 displaced pets each year.
+Tails Humane Society cares for about 2,900 displaced pets each year.
 We accept pets from owners who can no longer keep them and from Good Samaritans who have found a homeless pet.
 We also work with animal control organizations and other animal shelter to rescue at-risk animals from overcrowded shelters.
 As a limited admission shelter, we provide quality, individualized care for each animal ensuring they have the best chance at adoption.

 Find your new best friend at Tails Humane Society!
 We have many wonderful animals waiting for their forever homes.
 Whether you’re a cat fancier, a dog lover, or you have a place in your heart for the feathered or the small and furry, think adoption first.
 Think Tails.